The largest shark to ever exist! Over 50 feet long and up to 100X the mass of today's great whites!

-The megalodon was a massive species of shark.
-Since first discoveries of its teeth, scientific debate has raged around megalodon’s size (a summary of scientific findings can be found below).
+The Megalodon was a massive species of shark.
+Since the first discoveries of its teeth, scientific debate has raged around the megalodon’s size (a summary of scientific findings can be found below).
 Like most large fish, it’s believed megalodon exhibited dimorphism where females grew significantly larger than males.

 Megalodon’s size has been the subject of significant research, but most studies place its maximum length at around 50 feet (15 to 16 meters).
 With scientists relying largely on tooth samples that can reach more than 6” in length, various methods have been used to estimate the length and body mass of this enormous shark.